MarcelloZanghieri2/edge_tcn_collision_avoidance/README.md

 # An Extreme-Edge TCN-based Low-Latency Collision-Avoidance Safety System for Industrial Machinery

-This repository contains the code developed for the academic paper M. Zanghieri *et al*., “An Extreme-Edge TCN-Based Low-Latency Collision-Avoidance Safety System for Industrial Machinery” [[1]](#1).
+This repository contains the code developed for the academic paper M. Zanghieri *et al*., “An extreme-edge TCN-based low-latency collision-avoidance safety system for industrial machinery” [[1]](#1).
 The code implements the paper's Temporal Convolutional Network (TCN) [[2]](#2), [[3]](#3) and the experimental protocol.

 We also publish the [Collision-Avoidance Ultrasound Dataset](https://github.com/MarcelloZanghieri2/collision_avoidance_ultrasound_dataset) realized in this work.